Ru-Pirie/ru-pirie/README.md

 - [x] Learn Basic Kotlin
 - [x] Get started on a proper project
 - [ ] Finish that project...
-- [x] Setup my own [website](https://ru-pirie.com) with protfolio and stuff
+- [x] Setup my own [website](https://ru-pirie.com) with portfolio and stuff
 - [ ] Finish My Website

 ## Languages I Know
  - The basics of Python
- - Proficient in JavaScript to a level I could teach the basics to intermidiate
+ - Proficient in JavaScript to a level I could teach the basics to intermediate

 ## My Projects
-1. The first real widly used project that I have worked on was a noticiation schedular to help some friends out during the pandemic.
-The code is in no way nice or clean it was just something which I wrote in a day.
+1. The first real widely used project that I have worked on was a bot to schedule notifications to help some friends out during the pandemic.
+The code is in no way nice or clean; it was just something which I wrote in a day.
-2. The next thing that I worked on was a very basic app which I wish to expand apon in the near future!
-This was writen in kotlin and was nice to streach my legs and try out a different language.
+2. The next thing that I worked on was a very basic app which I wish to expand upon in the near future!
+This was written in kotlin and was nice to stretch my legs and try out a different language.
-> FYI: Quite allot of my stuff is closed-source due to being unclean and quick little projects and some due to the fact that they are custom projects and the owners do not wish for the source code to become public
+> FYI: Quite a lot of my stuff is closed-source due to them being unclean and quick little projects and some due to the fact that they are custom projects and the owners do not wish for the source code to become public

 ## Contact Me
 - Twitter - [@Ru_Pirie](https://twitter.com/Ru_Pirie)